-In Africa examples include Cape Town, e-Thekwini (Durban) - where CDS links closely with the IDP process - Kigali, Lagos, and the towns and cities around Lake Victoria, which were supported by UN-Habitat.
+In Africa examples include Cape Town, e-Thekwini (Duban)-where CDS links closely with the IDP process-Kigali, Lagos, and the towns and cities around Lake Victoria, which were supported by UN-Habitat.

-Successful cases often share important common elements, including a strong commitment from the mayor, who can provide leadership.
-The wider the ownership of the process is, the more sustainable the commitment to the strategy will be.
+In successful cases there are important common elements.
+These include a strong commitment from the mayor, providing leadership.
+The wider the ownership of the process the more sustainable the commitment to the strategy there will be.
 The leadership commitment needs to go hand in hand with a technical capacity to carry out the work.
 Innovation is needed related to the local problems and potentials.
-Capacity varies enormously - from large, sophisticated cities such as Cape Town, to small cities with limited staff.
+Capacity varies enormously-from large, sophisticated cities such as Cape Town to small cities with limited staff.
 Detailed approaches also need to vary to take account of capacities, but principles are often the same.

-The references and links below provide access to cases, which are good to share with both political and technical leadership.
-Technical documents are also very useful as practical examples.
+The references and links below provide access to cases which are good to share with both political and technical leadership.
+Examples of technical documents are also very useful as practical examples.